Colinb123/HIDmanSerialin/README.md

 # Firmware Update

-Firmware development is continuing, so if you have problems it's always worth updating to the latest version.

 If you're on windows, first install WCH's ISP tool - https://www.wch.cn/downloads/WCHISPTool_Setup_exe.html If on Mac or Linux, install ch55xtool : https://github.com/MarsTechHAN/ch552tool